RedHatQE/newa/README.md

 ### Subcommand `jira`

 Processes multiple files having `event-` prefix.
-For each event/file reads Jira configuration file and for each item from the configuration it creates or updates a Jira issue and produces `jira-` file, populating it with `jira` and `recipe` keys.
+For each event/file reads Jira issue configuration file and for each item from the configuration it creates or updates a Jira issue and produces `jira-` file, populating it with `jira` and `recipe` keys.